dev-bittu/lotus-grammar/grammar/oop/inheritance.md

-### **Inheritance and Interfaces in MyLang**
+### **Inheritance and Interfaces in Lotus**

 Inheritance allows a class (child) to acquire properties and methods of another class (parent).
 Interfaces define a contract that classes must implement.
-MyLang supports:
+Lotus supports:

 - **Class inheritance** using the `extends` keyword.
 - **Interface implementation** using the `impl` keyword.